What is Tax Advice in Business? A Tax Strategies Guide

 - Fraud Risks

-- Some advisors may suggest unethical methods, leading to potential penalties.
+- Some advisors may suggest unethical methods, which can lead to potential penalties.

 - Changing Tax Regulations